 Legal fees can also be recovered from religious discrimination lawsuits.
 If you win your case, your employer may have to pay your legal expenses, including attorney fees.

 In cases of extreme religious discrimination, you may be able to file for punitive damages.
 Punitive damages are a form of punishment for bad behavior on the employer or corporation’s behalf.
 Punitive damages are rare.
 For the court to rule for punitive damages, you must prove that your employer’s behavior was ill-natured, vindictive, or oppressive.

-Free Religious Discrimination Consultation
+Religious Discrimination Consultation

 Religious discrimination can interfere with your well-being.
 Our team of lawyers at the Lopez Law Group is ready to hear about your religious discrimination experience and help you recover.
-Consultations are free and available at any time.
+Consultations are available at any time.
 Give us a call today at (727) 933-0015 to discuss your options.

 - Legal Services in Florida